UB-Mannheim/PalMA/INSTALL.md

 ## Upgrading

 Older versions of PalMA kept all files in `/var/www/html`.
-In order to remove it, an uninstall script is provided in the `examples` directory.
+In order to remove it, an uninstall script is provided in the `scripts` directory.

 ## Theming your installation